 - When you finish your implementation, please follow Fast Pair certification guidelines and run self-test using the Fast Pair Validator app to ensure the implementation is correct and meets our certification criteria (please contact us to obtain the certification and self-test guideline).
 Once you pass all the tests in the Validator app, please send the test report to us.
 Meanwhile, if you experience any issues, feel free to contact us.

-- Our certified lab will run a validation test after the self-test report has been submitted and we receive the sample devices.
-Results will be shared in 2-4 weeks.
+Certification results will be shared in 2-4 weeks.
 If passed, your device’s Fast Pair functionality will be turned on immediately.
 Otherwise, we will contact you with a list of issues and you can re-submit the firmware once the issues have been addressed.

 We recommend that you start Fast Pair certification around the starting date of your product PVT.
 But if you don’t think that is the best plan for you, feel free to discuss your schedule with us.